-Capitalizing on investment in the railway infrastructure between Auckland and Whāngārei (or to Marsden Point) is perhaps one of the most exciting economic development opportunities in Maungatūroto.
-This neighbourhood enables most of the estimated 300-600 new industrial lots at a moderate to high growth scenarios.
+Capitalizing on investment in the railway infrastructure between Auckland and Whangārei (or to Marsden Point) is perhaps one of the most exciting economic development opportunities in Maungatūroto.
+This neighbourhood enables most of the new industrial lots.
 The existing rail station offers an existing builtform envelope which is sympathetic to industrial / light industrial uses and there is ample land available for industrial and business park activities to establish.